ymolists/website/src/routes/blog/two-ceos-are-better-than-one.md

   import EMailWidget from "$lib/components/blog/e-mail-widget.svelte";
 </script>

 > At Gitpod, we have operated unofficially with two CEOs for the past 1.5 years.
-Today, we make our dual leadership around Sven and Johannes official 🥂
+Today, we make our dual leadership around Sven and Johannes official.

 Whether a Co-CEO setup is good or not has been a matter of contention throughout the years.
 While still a little uncommon, we see more and more very successful companies such as [Atlassian](https://www.saastr.com/how-well-does-atlassians-co-ceo-model-work-out-in-reality/), [Salesforce](https://techcrunch.com/2021/11/30/bret-taylor-has-been-promoted-to-salesforce-co-ceo/), and [Netflix](https://hbr.org/2020/09/is-ceo-a-two-person-job) operating with two CEOs (we are working hard to add Gitpod to that list ツ).
 We believe this is superior to having a single CEO if done right.
 Below, we dive into the advantages of a modern dual leadership setup, discuss typical preconceptions, and share what we believe makes the structure successful for Gitpod.